jengalas/bwaf-bbw/_emerging-leaders/tenacity-tumbles-and-triumphs.md

 page_blocks:
   - template: text-block
     text_block: >-
-      (test change)Launched in 2017, the BWAF Emerging Leaders program is a selective professional development opportunity for early- and mid-career women.
+      Launched in 2017, the BWAF Emerging Leaders program is a selective professional development opportunity for early- and mid-career women.
       Within a small group format, participants engage with significant senior women in architecture, design, engineering, construction, real estate, law, and financial services to advance their own career goals and connect with a cohort of ambitious colleagues across at similar professional levels.
 Participants share common experiences and trade personal strategies for advancing their field.
 Over 200 women have participated in past cohorts, building a timeless network of allies and support for each other.
     section_break: false
     include_left-hand_column_text_: true
     lefthand_text: